Slindox/cards/README.md

 # cards

-This is my progress of the  ["Go: The Complete Developer's Guide"](https://www.udemy.com/course/go-the-complete-developers-guide) Udemy course.
+This is my progress of the  ["Go: The Complete Developer's Guide"](https://www.udemy.com/course/go-the-complete-developers-guide) by  Stephen Grider Udemy course.